-The ESL Open Learning Centre (ESLOLC) is available to all Schulich students whose first language is not English.
+The English as a Second Language Open Learning Centre (ESLOLC) is available to all Schulich students whose first language is not English (yorku.ca/eslolc).
 Practical individual instruction is provided in reading, writing, listening and speaking.
 Professionally trained tutors from the ESLOLC are available.
-Appointments should be made in advance by contacting 416-736-2100 ext.
+Appointments should be made in advance by contacting (416) 736-2100 ext.
 22940, 327 South Ross.
-Website: yorku.ca/eslolc